made2591/immutable.templates/README.md

 # immutable.templates

 Immutable templates contains a collection of CDK templates.
-The respective CloudFormation templates will be stored in [here](https://github.com/GuidoNebiolo/aws-architectures) as soon as they will be ready to be shipped.
+The respective CloudFormation templates will be stored in [here](https://github.com/GuidoNebiolo/aws-architectures) as soon as they will be ready to be shipped - updated

 ## Available Arhictectures
 The available architectures are the following: